-The main union for academic staff, Goldsmiths University and College Union (UCU), is planning to take industrial action as part of a nationwide dispute over pensions during the spring of 2018.
+The main union for academic staff, Goldsmiths University and College Union (UCU), took part in industrial action as part of a nationwide dispute over pensions during the spring of 2018.

-Goldsmiths is one of 61 institutions across the country where strikes are set to take place on 14 teaching days.
+Goldsmiths was one of 61 institutions across the country where strikes took place on the following dates: